Teacher who spoke against transgender-pronoun policy must be reinstated by school system: judge

-A Virginia judge ruled Tuesday that a public school district must temporarily reinstate a gym teacher who was suspended after he told officials that he refuses to call transgender students by their preferred pronouns.
+A Virginia judge ruled Tuesday that a public school district must temporarily reinstate a gym teacher who was suspended after he told officials that he refuses to call transgender students by their pronouns.

-Loudoun County Circuit Court Judge James E. Plowman, Jr. granted a temporary injunction requiring the Loudoun County Public Schools district to immediately reinstate Leesburg Elementary School teacher Byron Tanner Cross while his lawsuit continues.
+Loudoun County Circuit Court Judge James E. Plowman Jr. granted a temporary injunction requiring the Loudoun County Public Schools district to immediately reinstate Leesburg Elementary School teacher Byron Tanner Cross while his lawsuit continues.

 “The plaintiff’s interest in expressing his First Amendment speech outweigh the defendants’ interest in restricting the same, and the level of disruption that defendant asserts did not serve to meaningfully disrupt the operation or services of Leesburg Elementary School,” Judge Plowman wrote.

-The suit stems from Mr. Cross’ suspension following a school board meeting last month where he said he will not abide by a proposed policy that violates his Christian beliefs.
+The suit stems from Mr. Cross’ suspension following a school board meeting last month where he said he will not abide by a proposed policy that he says violates his Christian beliefs.

 “I’m a teacher, but I serve God first,” Mr. Cross said at the meeting.
 “I will not affirm that a biological boy can be a girl and vice versa because it’s against my religion, it’s lying to a child, it’s abuse to a child and it’s sinning against our God.”